Bulbs:

 Q – How late can I plant spring-flowering bulbs?

 A – Until the ground freezes.
-However, bulbs planted later probably will flower later in the spring than established bulbs.
+However, bulbs planted later probably will flower later may flower later in the spring than established bulbs.

 Q – What if I can’t plant my bulbs before the ground freezes?

-Fertilizing: Don’t fertilize outdoor plants now, except for fall bulbs if you are still planting them.
-We recommend using “Bulb Booster”.
+A – Don’t fertilize outdoor plants now, except for fall bulbs if you are still planting them.
+We recommend using “Bulb Booster” for this.

 Foliage Plants: